Jacks Kelly, Ireland U20

 Scotland enjoyed the better of the opening quarter but the Irish defence held firm and as the quarter came to an end it was Ireland that began to threaten.

-Gavin Mullin on the attack for Ireland against Scotland.
+on the attack for Ireland against Scotland.

-As half time approached an attacking line out for the Scots saw hooker Fraser Renwick touch down in the final play of the first half to give the Scots a two point lead at the break.
+As half time approached an attacking line out for the Scots saw hooker touch down in the final play of the first half to give the Scots a two point lead at the break.

 Eastgate and Dean traded penalties at the start of the second half to take the score to Ireland 13 Scotland 15 and the Scots made a decisive breakthrough when the fast footed Graham crossed for his second try on the 53rd minute.
 Eastgate converted to give the Scots a nine point cushion.

-Jack Kelly stretches for the line against Scotland.
+stretches for the line against Scotland.

-Unfortunately Scotland bounced back with a try from Eastgate and, despite Tynan adding another penalty for Ireland, the Scots looked to have the game wrapped up when Robbie Nairn crossed with 12 minutes to go.
+Unfortunately Scotland bounced back with a try from Eastgate and, despite Tynan adding another penalty for Ireland, the Scots looked to have the game wrapped up when crossed with 12 minutes to go.

 Kelly crossed again with five minutes to go to bring it back to a four point game but, with both sets of players wilting in the afternoon heat, there were no further scores, Scotland taking all the spoils with a deserved 32 – 28 win.